Gareth W. Peters

 Gareth W. Peters is an Australian endowed chair professor of actuarial science at the University of California, Santa Barbara and an honorary professor of statistics at University College London.
 As at 2024, he is also a member of the international advisory board of the Institute of Statistical Mathematics.

 Education

-Peters has a Bachelor of Engineering from the University of Melbourne, a Master of Science from the University of Cambridge and a PhD in Mathematics and Statistics from the University of New South Wales.
+Peters has both a Bachelor of Engineering and Bachelor of Science with first class honors from the University of Melbourne, a Master of Science from the University of Cambridge and a PhD in Mathematics and Statistics from the University of New South Wales.

 Career

 Before joining the University of California, Santa Barbara, Peters held academic positions at Heriot-Watt University, University College London and University of New South Wales.
 He has published over 150 peer-reviewed articles on risk and insurance modelling and 2 research text books on Operational Risk and Insurance.
 He has also been the editor and contributor to 3 edited text books on Monte Carlo methods and spatial statistics.